TitanTankNate/foundations-calculator/README.md

-# foundations-calculator
+# About This Repo
-Final project for The Odin Project | Foundations | Calculator
+This repo is the final project for The Odin Project | Foundations | Calculator.